-User experience (UX) is one of the most important driving forces behind the success of your website.
-If your site visitors can’t quickly find the information they need, they may leave and never come back.
+User experience (UX) is a driving forces behind the success of your website.
+If your site visitors can’t quickly find the information they need, they could be gone for good.

 In general, the discovery phase of a project takes a step back to analyze what’s currently performing well on your website and what can be improved upon.
 In a UX discovery, the team specifically looks at elements that affect user experience, like site architecture, navigation, content, and overall design.
 When the discovery is over, you’ll have a clear idea of what to do to truly engage with your audience and how to move forward with improvements.

 Here are six key insights from a UX discovery that will improve your website.

 Take your time during the discovery to get hard evidence on what is and isn’t currently working.
 Look into who is using your site, where they are using it, what parts they are looking at, and for how long.